command-line-interface-pages/site.github.io/content/guides.md

 Technically everything can be treated like a some value, but to be more precise we differentiate between these two cases.
 It's like naming everything as a `System.Object` in C# while there are many subtypes of it.

+Names can be considered as some identifiers, or dictionary keys, something that is used to retrieve any data.